King Albert (album)

+Background

+The album was made during King's later career and features a return to a more traditional electric blues sound.
+Supported by a Detroit-based backing band, King performs a mix of blues and soul-influenced material that highlights his distinctive guitar style and vocals.

+Although the album did not achieve major commercial success, it demonstrated Albert King's continued influence in the blues genre.

 Critical reception

 In AllMusic, Thom Owens said: "Rebounding slightly from the nadir of Albert, Albert King delivered King Albert, a record that at least sticks to the tough, soul-inflected blues that made his reputation.
 Granted, the sound of the album is entirely too polished, but there is genuine grit in the performances and some strong songs, such as "You Upset Me Baby" and "Good Time Charlie," on the record.
 That may be enough for some hardcore fans to give a listen, but they should be forewarned that even those inspired moments aren't enough to make King Albert a worthwhile release."